Skip to content

 An information technology disaster recovery plan (IT DRP) is part of a business continuity plan (BCP) that outlines strategies to recover resources if a system loses necessary hardware, software, data, or connectivity.
 An effective disaster recovery plan can allow you to continue normal business operations (and rake in moolah) instead of sitting on your hands and regretting every life choice you ever made.
 But then the obvious question arises: How do you create a comprehensive disaster recovery plan?

 That’s what we’re here for.
 We’ll break down the best practices for how to create a disaster recovery plan as part of your business continuity planning.
-Prepare for a potential disaster so you can return to normal operation as quickly as possible.
+Prepare for a potential disaster so you can return to normal operations as quickly as possible.

 An estimated 60% of SMBs go out of business within 6 months of a cyberattack.
 Meanwhile, 25% never reopen after a natural disaster.
-And yet only around 54% of businesses have a documented DRP.
-That seems unwise.

 Inventory assets